 Thank you to Lucas for sending a pack across the Tasman to this wool tragic.
-I’ve taken a lot of joy sharing such an interesting, innovative wool product with wool growers and colleagues alike.
+I’ve taken a lot of joy sharing such an interesting, innovative wool use with wool growers and colleagues alike.

 If you have stumbled across our website for the first time, and you aren’t sure what we do, then please allow us to introduce ourselves and to welcome you here to Wool for Every Day.
 Wool for Every Day is a wool education and wool product curation platform, the passion project of a wool industry professional.
 Simply put, we are on a mission to highlight products made from wool and that wool is the natural fibre for today’s world, every day.
+Please support this venture by using links directly from our website – at no cost to you, some purchases may result in a small commission that goes toward funding this project.
+Every little bit helps!

 Wool and health, wool and bandages.
 It makes sense but it was sense not yet on the market until the arrival of Wool+Aid Merino Wool Adhesive Bandages.